jrstinson/TeamKiwi/content/home.md

 ##Features
 ###Jacob Stinson
 * API: use page as template (saveas)
-* Example: SERVER/saveas/page_name/new_page_name
+* Example: This feature makes use of two APIs.
+SERVER/saveas/page_name and SERVER/copy/old_page/new_page.
 * Unit test:
     * New page should not have the same name as old page
     * New page should contain the same markdown as old page
+    * If old page has an owner, new page should not be owned by same person.
-* Demonstration1: ngrok/saveas/kiwi/new_kiwi
+* Demonstration1: ngrok/saveas/template ngrok/copy/template/new_page
     * Description:
-         * Click "save as" when editing
+         * Click "use as template" on the sidebar
          * Enter a name for the copied page
+         * Edit the copied page to your liking
-         * Click Save
+         * Click "save as new_page"
 ###Nick Peace
 * API: User creation
 * Example: POST to SERVER/register/